Storm and Surface Water Management

 Check out these 'Improved Lawn Maintenance' videos from the Mississippi Watershed Management Organization :

 Storm and Surface Water

 Stormwater is rainwater.
 Surface water is lakes, rivers, ponds and other water collection areas.
-Stormwater eventually empties into surface waters, so it is very important that everyone does their part to keep the stormwater as clean as possible.
+Stormwater eventually empties into our surface waters, so it is very important that everyone does their part to keep the stormwater as clean as possible.

 Why is managing storm and surface waters so important?

 Managing stormwater and surface water protects and improves the quality of our lakes, streams & rivers as well as helping to control flooding.

 - Classroom Resources - Teaching aids and educational programs for both children and adults of all generations

 - System Overview - Fact and history about the City of Minneapolis storm drain and sanitary sewer system